LiteSVM Docs

 Auction endingsWarp past auction end slot

-Time-locked withdrawalsWarp past unlock time
+Time-locked withdrawalsWarp past unlock slot

 Rate limitingWarp between allowed intervals